 Check out the mural to Mougins’ famous former resident, Picasso, at the village church (which has some pretty notable old stonework and belfry, too).
 There’s also an ancient bread oven to gawp at, where the villagers of yore would gather to cook a communal loaf.

 At the hotel

-Clubhouse, library, free WiFi, carpark.
+Clubhouse, library, free WiFi (although a little patchy).
 In rooms: minibar, TV, kitchenettes with a kettle, microwave and Nespresso coffee machine (apartments have kitchens), air-conditioning.

 Our favourite rooms